hubertli1991/Picturegram/README.md

   this.setState( { post: nextPost } );
 },
 ````
 Like with the search bar, there is an index value for the array of posts in the store.
-When the current user presses a key, that index, `this.state.postNumber` will increment up or down by one and then placed into `PostStore.fetcherPostByArrayIndex` to return the next post on the page.
+When the current user presses a key, that index, `this.state.postNumber` will increment up or down by one and then placed into `PostStore.fetcherPostByArrayIndex(this.state.postNumber)` to return the next post on the page.
 When `setState` is called with the new post, the modal will render the next post's data.

 ## Future Direction for the Project

 ### Photo Tagging
 My next step will be to add photo tagging.
 The current user will be able to click on his/her own image either in the modal or on the `HomeIndexPage` and type in a username.
 The relative position of the click as well as the username will be sent up to the back-end and stored inside a photo_tags table.
 If the username given has an account, then that user's id will be included as well.
 When a user clicks on the the image, the component will fire off `ClientAction.fetchPhotoTags` which will fetch the tags.
 The tags will be rendered based on the percentage coordinates and if the tags object includes a userId, then the tags will be links to that id's page.
 Some things to be careful about will be making sure the tags do not leak out of the image.
-On the front end, we need set some conditions that restrict how far to the left or right a tag can be and shift the tag in the opposite direction if it violates the condition.
+On the front end, we need to set some conditions that restrict how far to the left or right a tag can be and shift the tag in the opposite direction if it violates the condition.